Rarely a problem? Language models exhibit inverse scaling in their predictions following few-type quantifiers: General Discussion

-This leads to both optimistic and pessimistic conclusions.
-One positive is that there are already a wealth of psycholinguistic studies where metrics of online prediction such as the N400 appear to conflict with offline judgements, and these could be used to find phenomena where language models may struggle to make predictions in line with human offline judgements.
+Fortunately, the literature boasts a wealth of psycholinguistic studies where metrics of online prediction such as the N400 appear to conflict with offline judgements.
+Future work could use these to identify phenomena where language models may struggle to make predictions in line with human judgements.
 Such cases are important to detect as use of LMs becomes more widespread.
-By the same token, the present study shows that as language models increase in size, even when augmented by reinforcement learning, they can make predictions that align less and less with explicit human judgements.
-While it may be possible to tailor training to avoid specific known issues, there may be fundamental problems with current approaches that aim to create general-purpose models.
-If the trend continues, this may signal a fundamental issue for the approach of using the language modeling task as a basis for natural language systems.
+But by the same token, the present study shows that as language models increase in size, even when augmented by finetuning on desirable responses, they can make predictions that align less and less with explicit human judgements.

+This may be a clear indication of an inherent `outer misalignment' present in language models: while humans might like language models to generate plausible sentences, by their nature they can only generate the most statistically probable ones.
+Just as there is no guarantee of accuracy or coherence \citep{bender_2021_DangersStochasticParrots}, there is no guarantee of plausibility.
+While it may be possible to tailor training to avoid specific known issues, this misalignment between probability and plausibility may pose a fundamental challenge with current approaches that aim to use language models as general-purpose natural language systems.